ashik0401/botanic-nest-website-/README.md

 - View page styled with creative layout
 - Update page pre-filled with current plant data

+ About Us
+Overview of the mission behind BotaniNest

+Goals to promote indoor gardening and plant mindfulness

+Short profile of the developer and the inspiration behind the app

+📊 Dashboard
+Personalized user dashboard with plant stats Integrated layout for profile info and add-new shortcuts

+📞 Contact
+Contact form for user inquiries and suggestions

+Direct email address: ashik@example.com

+Links to social media or LinkedIn for professional communication

+🆘 Support
+FAQ section with common user issues and solutions

+Guides on adding plants, updating care, and troubleshooting

+Customer support form for direct assistance

+Email support: support@botanihub.app             F

 ### ⚠️ 404 Page
 - Custom 404 Not Found page for broken routes